-Hear fallen leaves crunch beneath your feet as you explore 13 miles of trails at Walnut Mountain Park in Liberty.
+Hear fallen leaves crunch beneath your feet as you explore 13 miles of trails at Walnut Mountain Park in Liberty, New York.
 Try the West Lake Loop for an easy 1.4-mile hike or the Around the Mountain Loop for a moderate two-mile hike.
 Prefer to mountain bike?
 There are more than nine miles of trails to try.

 7. Vernooy Kill Falls

-Find fall foliage surrounding scenic Catskills waterfalls hiking Vernooy Kill Falls in Kerhonkson.
+Find fall foliage surrounding scenic Catskills waterfalls while hiking Vernooy Kill Falls in Kerhonkson, New York.
 The hike is approximately 3.6 miles round trip.
 As you get to the falls, look for remnants from an old mill that once stood nearby.

-Connect with nature as you look for changing leaves at Basha Kill Wetlands.
+Connect with nature as you look for changing leaves at Bashakill Wetlands.
 With more than 15 miles of walking trails, you'll find serenity in the Catskills.
-Watch for wildlife as the wetlands are home to a wide variety of species, such as great blue heron, osprey, and otters.
+Watch for wildlife as the wetlands are home to more than 200 species of birds, including great blue heron, osprey and bald eagles as well as other water-loving animals, such as otters.